Search is the #1 driver of traffic to content sites, beating social media by more than 300%.

 Usually, there’s less chance of a drastic drop in keyword search volume, unless it’s a seasonal keyword like “valentine gifts for girlfriend”, “best black friday deals”, etc.

 Google uses more than 200 factors to determine which page should ranker and vice-versa.
 The higher the rank, the more traffic the website gets.

-Let me give you five major reasons that can be the cause of the decline in your website's traffic and rankings.
+Let me give you five primary reasons that can cause the decline in your website's traffic and rankings.

 Posts with videos earn more backlinks and see a 157% boost in search traffic!
 If your blog content has no videos, then there is a high chance that you are losing out on a lot of search traffic.